 1.- You can travel after the first week, even to longer destinations (up to 15 hours maximum).

-2.- DO NOT travel by truck, it must be in a private car.
+2.- DO NOT travel by bus, it must be in a private car.

-3.- Some family member or friend must drive for you.
+3.- A family member or friend must drive for you.

-4.- Make stops every 2 hours, where you must get out of the car and take a short walk of 10-15 steps.
-You can do this while they fill up with gas or while you buy water or belight at a convenience store.
+4.- Make stops every 2 hours, where you should get out of the car and take a short walk of 10-15 steps.
+You can do this while you are getting gas or while you buy water or belight at a convenience store.

 5.- If the trip is very long, it is better to drive 5 to 6 hours and rest in a hotel, to continue the trip the next day.